What is a license-exempt residential care facility?

 - An educational program where children stay overnight

 - An entity offering a sleep-away camp to children (ex. summer camp, scouts, etc.)

-To find out if your license-exempt residential care facility is required to file a notification with the Children’s Division, please read proposed 13 CSR 35-71.300.
+To find out if your license-exempt residential care facility is required to file a notification with the Children’s Division, please read 13 CSR 35-71.300.